Building a Foundation of Equality

 Joel Hunter, MD, provided the first gift of $150 in 1969 to cover initial operating expenses for PCF.
 By the late 1970s, PCF was bequeathed more than $1.5 million to establish funds benefiting the St. Petersburg Museum of Fine Arts and St. Anthony’s Hospital.
 Through careful investment, these funds continue to provide a steady stream of needed support today.

 PCF has been helping the community for over 50 years.
 Having weathered significant social and economic changes, PCF remains a beacon of fiscal fortitude with more than $120 million under our management, providing unwavering support for our community’s most deserving charities.

-See how decades of generosity have positioned PCF to ensure our community’s charitable organizations (over 130 recipients in 2016) remain vital to those who depend on their services.
+See how decades of generosity have positioned PCF to ensure our community’s charitable organizations (over 200 in the last year) remain vital to those who depend on their services.

 Ralph Richards, Pinellas Change-Maker